Passive Aggressive

 Passive aggressive behaviors are a means for expressing anger in a socially tolerated way.
 The passive aggressive tactic is theorized to express internal frustrations of dependence on someone to fulfill core needs and anger over their failure to satisfy those desires.

-Les Carter explains in his excellent book on anger that “there are times when openly aggressive anger only creates more problems than it solves.”
-Carter continues, “instead of handling anger constructively or respectfully, however, many of these people manage their anger in a sly, underground way that still indicates low regard toward others.
-Knowing that loud or obnoxious expression of anger leaves them vulnerable to the rejection of others, they become passive while still engaging adversarially with the person who is the object of their anger” (2009, Kindle Location 325).
+Les Carter explains in his excellent book on anger that, “There are times when openly aggressive anger only creates more problems than it solves.”
+Carter continues, “Instead of handling anger constructively or respectfully, however, many of these people manage their anger in a sly, underground way that still indicates low regard toward others.
+Knowing that loud or obnoxious expression of anger leaves them vulnerable to the rejection of others, they become passive while still engaging adversarially with the person who is the object of their anger” (Carter, 2009).

 History of Passive Aggressive Personality Disorder